apotapov/gdx-artemis/README.md

  - PlayerManager and TeamManager have been cleaned up.
  - TagManager is deprecated in favor or SingletonEntityManager.
  - Added SkipEntityProcessingSystem to replace DelayedEntityProcessingSystem.
 Added ExpirationEntitySystem.
+ - Cleaning up Event System.
+Constraining World to only one Event System.
+Removed some unused classes, added classes for handling events.

 ### Previous changes
 See [CHANGELOG.md](https://github.com/apotapov/gdx-artemis/blob/master/CHANGELOG.md)